 Harding's goal is to provide quality therapy training that prepares graduates for professional service in churches, mental health facilities, private practices and various other psychotherapeutic settings.
 The value-oriented foundation is deeply rooted in the spiritual and practical tenants of God's word and a transformational approach with individual and family systems.

-Both master's degree programs are academically challenging and are highlighted by intense clinical practica that provide experiential learning with a variety of mental and emotional concerns.
+This master's degree program is academically challenging and highlighted by intense clinical practica that provide experiential learning with a variety of mental and emotional concerns.
 The integration of faith, learning and living is evident in a faculty committed to high standards of instruction, ethical practice and building relationships for service.

 The master of science degree in marriage and family therapy is a prescirbed course of study aimed at preparing students to think and practice therapy from a systemic perspective.
 Throughout the curriculum students are exposed to family structure and dynamics with direct experience in family violence, sexual abuse and substance-related issues that effect the system and subsystems.